If you want the most you can get out of a chequing account, the Scotiabank Ultimate Package is all about the extra perks.

 - Free paper statements for a year

-Why we picked it: It's been tailored specifically for the needs of Canadian newcomers and can help make the transition to Canadian life a bit easier.
-You can receive support before or after your relocation to Canada via email or Facebook Messenger, plus specialty services (in several languages) to help you navigate the process of starting a life here.
-Enjoy a free legal hotline, affordable international money transfers, and reduced fees as you settle in.
+Why we picked it: The National Bank Newcomer Banking Package has been tailored specifically for the needs of Canadian newcomers and can help make the transition to Canadian life a bit easier.
+Enjoy a free legal hotline, affordable international money transfers, reduced fees and other substantial perks as a new Canadian.

 Monthly fee: $15.95